rupertwh/bmplib/API-full.md

 OS/2 icons and pointers are often contained in bitmap arrays.

 Some limitations apply for loading icons and pointers:
-- The image is always returned as RGBA, loading index values and palette does not work (yet).
+- The image is always returned as 8 bit per channel RGBA, loading index values and palette is not supported.
 - Maximum supported size is 512x512.
 This shouldn't be limiting for actual legacy icons and pointers.
-- RLE is not supported (yet)
+- For RLE images, undefined mode is always assumed to be `BMP_UNDEFINED_LEAVE`, regardless of what `bmpread_set_undefined()` was set to.
+(Because icons and pointers have their own mask-based transparency scheme.)

 ### 1.11.
 Load the image